cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Fixed a bug I introduced in the delete method.
+I KNEW better, but forgot.
+  * You can't OrdinalIgnoreCase in EF on the Database side, only the client side.
+This is one way to do it, the second line evaluates OrdinalIgnoreCase on the client side.
+    ```
+    var _playlists = await _dbContext.Playlists.ToListAsync();
+    _playlists = _playlists.OrderBy(p => p.Name, StringComparer.OrdinalIgnoreCase).ToList();
+    ```
+* Holy Swiss Cheese!
+30 songs per second to 10k songs per second.
+  * At first the new version was hard locking.
+I fixed that by making the list 'smarter', and I strongly suspect that's related to 'setting already set' AND using SaveChangesAsync() in place of SaveChages().
+I can't explain the WHY, but the results are dramatic.
+  * Adding a song that's already added causes a MASSIVE slowdown and even causes the SaveChangesAsync to hard lock sometimes.
+It might be better to use SaveChanges() no Async.
+However, making a 'smart' list of changes only, avoids the 'setting already set' problem which in turn avoids the massive slowdown and hard lock.
+Just 30 songs 'setting already set' was enough to cause a hard lock.
 * GitHub continues downloading Pascal Case image names to windows, but we can't compile them that way.
 So I renamed everything _lc in lower case to hopefully force it to download lowercase.
 * `AliceBlue #FFF0F8FF`
 `Platform/Windows/App.Xaml`